Leica M10 vs Ricoh GR III

 The M10 can be obtained in two different colors (black, silver), while the GR III is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Ricoh GR III is considerably smaller (39 percent) than the Leica M10.
-In this context, it is worth noting that neither the M10 nor the GR III are weather-sealed.
+It is worth mentioning in this context that the M10 is splash and dust resistant, while the GR III does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the GR III has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the M10 and their specifications in the Leica M Lens Catalog.